mdh/redirect/README.txt

   redirect_app PROJECT_NAME

-This create a directory PROJECT_NAME with the required files.
+This create a directory PROJECT_NAME with the required files and tests.
 PROJECT_NAME.rb contains the main logic.

 To locally run the app you can do: